Your Group Guide to Touring Colleges in Miami

 Florida Atlantic also boasts the most racially diverse student body of any public university in Florida.
 The school is recognized as a Hispanic-Serving Institution, and Pell-eligible, first-generation, African American and Hispanic students all graduate at higher rates than the student body as a whole.

-Groups of 10-60 high school students can receive a private tour Wednesdays, Thursdays or Fridays at 11 a.m. during the academic year.
+Groups of up to 20 high school students can receive a private tour Wednesdays, Thursdays, or Fridays at 11 a.m. during the academic year.
 You must complete a group visit form at least 3 weeks before you arrive on campus and give the admissions office 3 to 5 days to confirm your visit.

 Image credit: Wikimedia Commons